jc-jorange/Argos/README.md

     - `--data_cfg` as dataset configure json file;

     More arguments details please see in `./src/opts/train.py` or run `python train.py -h` list all arguments.

+## Acknowledgement
+This research some parts are based on [FairMOT](https://github.com/ifzhang/FairMOT/), [MCMOT](https://github.com/CaptainEven/MCMOT) and [Nanodet](https://github.com/RangiLyu/nanodet).
+Thanks for their wonderful works.